ApolloAuto/apollo/docs/technical_documents/open_space_decider.md

         predicted_bounding_rectangles,
         size_t* current_idx, size_t* first_collision_idx);
 ```
-4. If ADC trajectroy is collision free, the chosen partitioned trajectory can be used directly, otherwise a fallback trajectroy base on current partition trajectroy will be gererated.

-   The fallback trajectory leads ADC stop inside safety distance.
+4. If ADC trajectroy is collision free, the chosen partitioned trajectory can be used directly, otherwise a fallback trajectroy base on current partition trajectroy will be gererated, which leads ADC stop inside safety distance.

 5. Return process status.